hplp/ai-hardware-project-6501-group10/Final Report/Final_Project_Report.md

 #### Conclusion

-The performance analysis highlights significant differences across the evaluated models.
-AlexNet demonstrated the highest overall utilization (91.45%) and mapping efficiency (96.05%), making it highly effective for hardware deployment.
-EfficientNet, despite its advanced architecture, showed moderate mapping efficiency (58.85%) and lower utilization (25.66%), indicating room for optimization.
-LeNet, being a simpler model, had low utilization (11.42%) but relatively high mapping efficiency (80.08%), making it suitable for lightweight applications.
+The performance analysis shows significant differences across the different models (LeNet, AlexNet and EfficientNet).
+AlexNet has the highest overall utilization (91.45%) and mapping efficiency (96.05%), making it highly effective for hardware deployment.
+Despite of its advanced architecture,EfficientNet showes moderate mapping efficiency (58.85%) and lower utilization (25.66%), indicating requirement for optimization.
+LeNet is a simpler model, has low utilization (11.42%) but relatively high mapping efficiency (80.08%), making it suitable for lightweight applications.
 These results emphasize the need to match model complexity with hardware capabilities for optimal performance.

 #### SRAM DRAM Bandwidth Analysis